-The Department of Sociology and Anthropology enables students to immerse themselves in the study of society and culture.
-They learn about human thoughts and behaviors through time, from the prehistoric past through the current day.
-Students use social theory to investigate race, gender, class, history, religion, philosophy, politics, ethics, economies, landscapes and more.
-Students also practice collecting ethnographic and survey data and engage with social justice and biocultural diversity.
+Sociology and anthropology students study society and culture from the perspective of two disciplines and learn to apply that knowledge to shape current conditions and future possibilities in their local communities and globalized societies.
+Students learn about human thoughts and behaviors throughout time, from the prehistoric past through the current day, through the lenses of race, gender, class, identity, history, religion, politics, ethics, environments and more.
+Sociology and anthropology students also practice collecting ethnographic and survey data and engage with social justice and biocultural diversity.

 Adult literacy